dynobase-icon

 Read Consistency

-With their storage solutions, especially DynamoDB, Amazon Web Services gives you high durability and availability.
-They use Read replicas to achieve this feature and promise enhanced data read performance.
-AWS called these multiple physical nodes in different regions.
+With their storage solutions, especially DynamoDB, Amazon Web Services (AWS) provides high durability and availability.
+They use read replicas to achieve this feature and promise enhanced data read performance.
+AWS deploys these multiple physical nodes in different regions.
 You can find out more about it here.

-Although we successfully avoid some setbacks and failures with this approach, there is an unavoidable fact that we should admit with this approach.
-When a user performs a mutation, they must update it on all physical nodes.
+Although this approach successfully avoids some setbacks and failures, there is an unavoidable fact that we should admit.
+When a user performs a mutation, it must be updated on all physical nodes.
 Therefore, data inconsistency is possible when reading data from a node that has not yet been updated.
-We call it the return of stale data.
+This is known as the return of stale data.
 How consistent your readings are depends on how fast the database copies are updated, and usually, these nodes update in a matter of seconds or less.

 Why is Read Consistency Important?

 Read consistency is easier to explain with real-world events.
 For example, Internet banking applications are widely used for banking transactions in the modern world.
-When a customer makes a transaction, the customer does not have the patience to look at the account balance or the transaction effect.
-He does not expect delays, leading to a bad user experience.
-Data speed reading, therefore, is one aspect of reading consistency.
+When a customer makes a transaction, the customer does not have the patience to wait to see the account balance or the transaction effect.
+They do not expect delays, leading to a bad user experience.
+Data speed reading, therefore, is one aspect of read consistency.

-Another aspect of reading consistency is that if you are performing a workflow that affects the result of the first step to the second step, you should wait until the previous step is fully executed before moving on to the next transaction.
-In this case, instead of focusing on speed fetching data, we need to wait and make sure that the data on all Read replicas are updated.
+Another aspect of read consistency is that if you are performing a workflow where the result of the first step affects the second step, you should wait until the previous step is fully executed before moving on to the next transaction.
+In this case, instead of focusing on speed, we need to ensure that the data on all read replicas are updated.

 Consistency Models in DynamoDB

-A database consistency model defines how and when it will reflect a successful write-up or update in a post-reading process of the same value.
+A database consistency model defines how and when it will reflect a successful write or update in a subsequent read process of the same value.

 Amazon DynamoDB introduces two models for reading requests through the application.
-Those are:
+These are:

 • Eventually consistent model